hande-qmc/hande/documentation/manual/input/calcs/dmqmc.rst

     Optional.
 Default: false.

     Calculate the unnormalised concurrence and the trace of the reduced density matrix at the end of each beta loop.
-The concurrence can be calculated from this using the ``average_entropy.py`` script.
+The normalised concurrence can be calculated from this using the ``average_entropy.py`` script.

     Valid for ``ground_state`` only; temperature-dependent concurrence is not currently implemented.